Like It Or Not, Sustainability Is Now Core to Your Business

 ⦁ A state-owned industrial company in China increased the energy yield of its coal significantly simply by tracking it better, making sure the first mined was the first used.
 That improved energy efficiency as well as carbon intensity, while reducing costs 13 percent.

 The nitty-gritty of sustainability programs can get complicated.
 But the principles are actually pretty simple—and should be familiar to executives.
 First, and most important, is to acknowledge that sustainability is serious.
 The case is not that difficult to make.
-In a McKinsey survey of 340 executives, more than 90 percent said risk management—whether from consumers, regulators, or the market (for example, high resource prices)—was an important factor in pushing them toward sustainability initiatives.
+In a McKinsey survey of 340 executives, more than 90 percent said risk management—whether from consumers, regulators, or the market (for example, high resource prices)—was an important factor in pushing them toward sustainability initiatives, check chiropractic techniques.

 Once the decision is taken, define priorities, set measurable targets, evaluate costs and benefits, and create consistent incentives, including those related to executive compensation.
 For example, Nike (NKE -2.05%) tracks its suppliers on a range of metrics, including quality, timeliness, cost—and sustainability.
 Falter for long on any of these, and the consequence is fewer orders.
 Result: many more suppliers are hitting their sustainability mark.
 DuPont (DD -1.22%) has no trouble justifying its sustainability initiatives to shareholders: it is generating billions in revenue from products that reduce emissions.
 Intel (INTC -0.32%) has a dedicated finance analyst whose job is to calculate the value of its sustainability efforts.
 To reduce emissions and improve other environmental metrics in its food chain, Wal-Mart (WMT -1.48%) tracks not only GHG output, but also yield, water use, and other factors per ton of food produced.
 In addition to achieving environmental improvements, it cut the price of food and vegetables in the United States by $3.5 billion.